Veremonda: Roles in the Venetian libretto

 Note: the Neapolitan libretto presents divergencies from the Venetian libretto including a different prologue (La Musica, La Poesia and L'Architettura) and an alternative name for Vespina (Callidia).

-Revivals
+Modern Performances and Editions

 The first performance since the mid-17th century was on 23 May 2015 for the Spoleto Festival USA in Charleston, Virginia, US.
 The conductor and musicologist Aaron Carpenè prepared the score from the manuscript conserved in the Marciana Library in Venice.
 The staging was by the Italian director Stefano Vizioli and the sets and costumes by the Italian contemporary artist Ugo Nespolo.
+A subsequent production at the 2016 Schwetzingen Festival used a newly drafted critical edition by Wendy Heller, published by Bärenreiter in 2025.

 Delio molests Queen Veremonda to the amazement of Queen Zelemina and Zaida.